civican/legisinfo/44-1/bills/C-61/bill_text.md

     water services; and

-    the administration and enforcement of regulations made under subsection `19`(1).
+    the administration and enforcement **of First Nation laws and the administration and enforcement** of regulations made under subsection 19(1).

   **(2)** If a First Nation could be affected by an agreement under subsection (1) between the Minister and a provincial, territorial or municipal government, the First Nation must, subject to the choice of a First Nation governing body of the First Nation, be a party to the agreement or must be consulted before the agreement is entered into.